flokk.

 Basilica di Sant'Ambrogio

 A two-minute walk from the science museum, this fourth-century basilica is one of Italy's oldest churches and its Romanesque courtyard is calm and beautiful without feeling overwhelming for kids.
-The
+The mosaic-covered apse gives older children something specific to photograph and discuss.

 culture